XRPLF/xrpl-dev-portal/content/use-cases/tokenization/stablecoin-issuer.md

 ### xrp-ledger.toml

+You can publish information about what currencies you issue, and which XRP Ledger addresses you control, to protect against impostors or confusion, using an `xrp-ledger.toml` file on your website.
+This machine-readable format is convenient for client applications to process.
+If you run an XRP Ledger validator, you can also publish the key in the same file.

-You can use the _Currencies_ table in an XRPL TOML file on your website to provide additional information about your stablecoin.
+You can use the _Currencies_ table to provide additional information about your stablecoin.
 This makes the information about your cryptocurrency accessible in an expected place and format, and enhances transparency.
 See [xrp-ledger.toml File](xrp-ledger-toml.html#currencies).

 ## Account and Key Management